Setting up upspinserver

 You need not use the signup process to create users for your servers.

-command will do the work for you.
+Instead, the `upspin setupdomain` command will do the work for you.

-command assumes you want to use upspin@
+The `upspin setupdomain` command assumes you want to use `upspin@` followed by

 your domain name as your server user name.

-(For our example, that’s upspin@example.com
+(For our example, that's `upspin@example.com`.)

 This command sets up users for our example domain: